-D 3.5.1 Monitoring Program
+- D 3.5.1 Monitoring Program

-DLCO 3.5.1 The Radiological Environmental Monitoring Program shall be conducted as specified in Table D 3.5.1-1.
+- DLCO 3.5.1 The Radiological Environmental Monitoring Program shall be conducted as specified in Table D 3.5.1-1.

+- APPLICABILITY: At all times.

 CONDITION REQUIRED ACTION COMPLETION TIME Α. Radiological Environmental Monitoring Program not conducted as specified in Table D 3.5.1-1.
 A.1 Prepare and submit to the NRC in the Annual Radiological Environmental Operating Report, a description of the reasons for not conducting the program as required and the plans for preventing a recurrence.
 In accordance with the Annual Radiological Environmental Operating Report frequency В. Level of radioactivity in an environmental sampling medium at a specified location exceeds the reporting levels of Table D 3.5.1-2 when averaged over any calendar quarter.
-OR B.1 NOTES Only applicable if the radioactivity/radionuclides are the result of plant effluents.
-For radionuclides other than those in Table S.5.1-2, this report shall indicate the methodology and parameters used to estimate the potential annual dose to a MEMBER OF THE PUBLIC.
+OR B.1 NOTES If the radioactivity (radionuclides) detected is not the result of plant effluents no report is necessary, however this condition needs to be described in the Annual Radiological Environmental Operating Report.
+For radionuclides other than those in Table D 3.5.1-2, this report shall indicate the methodology and parameters used to estimate the potential annual dose to a MEMBER OF THE PUBLIC.
+1